 6. Implement Your Workflow With The Broader Team

 Once you’ve got your workflow tested and running smoothly, you can roll it out to the broader team.
-This might involve bringing in more stakeholders to run the workflow more efficiently or onboarding new team members to project teams that are going to use the workflow.
+This might involve bringing in more stakeholders to run the workflow more efficiently or onboarding new team members that are going to be using the project management workflow.

 If you have a number of different types of workflows or the workflow is a new process, you might consider using your flowchart or a short tutorial to help people remember what happens and in what order.